quaderno/quaderno-swift/README.md

 # Quaderno

-Quaderno is an Objective-C framework that provides easy access to the [Quaderno API](https://github.com/recrea/quaderno-api).
+Quaderno is a Swift framework that provides easy access to the [Quaderno API](https://github.com/recrea/quaderno-api).

 ## Why Using It?